-The Sandgate to Shortland project is a 1.8 km four-lane divided carriageway road which forms part of the Newcastle Inner City Bypass between Shortland and Sandgate.
+The Shortland to Sandgate project is a 1.8 km four-lane divided carriageway road which forms part of the Newcastle Inner City Bypass between Shortland and Sandgate.

-This road will pass underneath Sandgate Road at Shortland, bridge over Deepbridge Creek and the Main Northern Railway line, run past the western side of Sandgate Cemetery and join the Pacific Highway at Sandgate.
+This road passes underneath Sandgate Road at Shortland, bridge over Deepbridge Creek and the Main Northern Railway line, run past the western side of Sandgate Cemetery and join the Pacific Highway at Sandgate.

 The Pacific Highway (Maitland Road) between Industrial Drive and Hexham is an urban road with frequent pedestrian and vehicle access controlled by a number of traffic signals.
-The bypass will join the Pacific Highway at a new signalised intersection, consistent with other intersections along the route.
+The bypass joins the Pacific Highway at a new signalised intersection, consistent with other intersections along the route.

-Traffic modelling for the project predicts that traffic flow on the Pacific Highway will be improved between Industrial Drive and Old Maitland Road.
-It is expected that traffic delays on the Pacific Highway will be reduced with the turning traffic shared between the two intersections of the existing intersection at Wallsend Road, and the new bypass intersection.
+Traffic modelling for the project predicted that traffic flow on the Pacific Highway will be improved between Industrial Drive and Old Maitland Road.
+This has been confirmed since the opening of the project.
+As predicted, traffic delays on the Pacific Highway have been significantly reduced with the turning traffic shared between the two intersections of the existing intersection at Wallsend Road, and the new bypass intersection.

-The operation of the intersection at Wallsend Road and the Pacific Highway is expected to be significantly improved when the Shortland to Sandgate project is opened, as most traffic currently turning right into and left out of Wallsend Road will now use the new intersection with the bypass.
+The operation of the intersection at Wallsend Road and the Pacific Highway has been significantly improved since the Shortland to Sandgate project was opened, as most traffic currently turning right into and left out of Wallsend Road is now using the new intersection with the bypass.